haxiomic/firefox-multi-touch-zoom/README.md

   <h1 align="center"><a href="https://addons.mozilla.org/en-GB/firefox/addon/multi-touch-zoom/">Add to Firefox</a></h1>
 </p>

+<b align="center">Update 2020: This feature is arriving natively in firefox!
+It's expected to be enabled by default in Firefox 83, so this extension will no longer required :)</b>

 This extension adds support for smooth zooming with the pinch gesture on a trackpad or touch screen.
 It's been designed to match the behavior of Chrome and Safari.

 Non-multi-touch users can still smooth zoom by scrolling and holding down the **Shift** key